UptimeVentures/www/content/posts/2018/03/designing-in-the-open/index.md

 I haven't necessarily shied away from it, though.
 Releasing once-internal code as open source was critical in my past work, and continues to be a priority here at [Uptime Ventures.][uv]
 Still, I believe there is more we can do.
 With the rise of developer quickstart programs, it feels like knowledge is to be extracted and offered for sale.

-As a senior consultant, I've concerned how this industry trend plays against a backdrop of increasingly powerful (and accessible) tools that are accelerating the pace of software development.
+As a senior consultant, I'm concerned how this industry trend plays against a backdrop of increasingly powerful (and accessible) tools that are accelerating the pace of software development.

 ## Show Your Work